Getting ready for college is an exciting time, but the growing realization of the cost of college including setting up a dorm room can be daunting.

 - Embroidered Personalized Toiletry Bag – Personalize with an initial, monogram or name.

-- Embroidered Leather Dopp Kit – Available in brown or black leather.
+- Embroidered Leather Dopp/Toiletry Kit – Available in brown or black leather.

 Taking A Car To College